thexdesk/hashtag-protocol/README.md

 # hashtag-dApp

-## Setup
+## Installation

-To install the dependencies needed:
+To run the Hashtag dApp locally, pull the repository from GitHub and install its dependencies.
+You will need yarn or npm installed.

 ```
-npm install
+git clone git@github.com:hashtag-protocol/hashtag-dapp.git
+cd hashtag-dapp
+yarn install --lock-file # or `npm install`
 ```

 ### Running the Frontend